 Your consent applies to the following domains: castlecraig.co.uk

 Cookies are small text files that are placed on your computer by websites you visit.
 They are used to store small pieces of information.
 The cookies are stored on your device when the website is loaded on your browser.
-These cookies help us make the website function properly, make the website more secure, provide better user experience, and understand how the website performs and to analyse what works and where it needs improvement.
+These cookies help us make the website function properly, make the website more secure, provide a better user experience, understand how the website performs, and analyse what works and where it needs improvement.
 This helps us to develop the user experience.

-No personal identifiable data is collected, the information collated by Castle Craig Hospital relates to browsing activity across this website only.
+No personally identifiable data is collected, the information collated by Castle Craig Hospital relates to browsing activity across this website only.

 Marketing: These cookies are used to personalise the advertisements that we show to you so that they are meaningful to you.
 These cookies also help us keep track of the efficiency of these ad campaigns.